mBlinkii/mMediaTag/PORTRAITS.md

 # Custom Portraits Texture Template

-## Vorbereitung
+## Preparation
-1. **Software**: Stelle sicher, dass du eine Bildbearbeitungssoftware wie Paint.Net, Photoshop, GIMP oder eine ähnliche Anwendung installiert hast.
+1. **Software**: Make sure that you have installed image editing software such as Paint.Net, Photoshop, GIMP or a similar application.
-2. **Vorlagen**: Lade die Standard-Portraitvorlagen herunter, um sicherzustellen, dass deine Texturen die richtigen Abmessungen haben.
+2. **Templates**: Download the default portrait templates to ensure that your textures have the correct dimensions.
-   - Die Vorlage wurde mit Paint.Net erstellt.
+   - The template was created with Paint.Net.

-## Erstellen der Texturen
+## Creating the textures
-1. **Neue Datei**: Öffne deine Bildbearbeitungssoftware und erstelle eine neue Datei mit den Abmessungen der Standardvorlage.
+1. **New file**: Open your image editing software and create a new file with the dimensions of the default template or edit the template.
-   - **Design**: Erstelle dein gewünschtes Design.
-Du kannst Farben, Muster, Bilder und andere Elemente hinzufügen, um deine Textur einzigartig zu machen.
+   - **Design**: Create your desired design.
+You can add patterns and other elements to make your texture unique.
-   - **Speichern**: Speichere die Datei im TGA-Format.
+   - **Save**: Save the file in TGA format.

-## Einfügen der Texturen in den Addons-Ordner
+## Inserting the textures into the addons folder
-1. **Ordner finden**: Finde deinen Addons-Ordner `Program Files (x86)\World of Warcraft\_retail_\Interface\AddOns`.
+1. **Find folder**: Find your addons folder `Program Files (x86)\World of Warcraft\_retail_\Interface\AddOns`.
-   - Erstelle hier einen neuen Ordner mit einem beliebigen Namen.
+   - Create a new folder here with a name of your choice.
-   - Kopiere deine Texturen in diesen Ordner.
+   - Copy your textures into this folder.

-## Laden der Texturen
+## Loading the textures
-1. **Texturpfade hinzufügen**: Füge die Pfade zu den einzelnen Texturen im Spiel unter `ElvUI > mMediaTag > Unitframes > Portraits > Textures & Style > Custom Texture` hinzu.
+1. **Add texture paths**: Add the paths to the individual textures in the game under `ElvUI > mMediaTag > Unitframes > Portraits > Textures & Style > Custom Texture`.

 ## Tipps
-1. **Auflösung**: Die Vorlage hat eine Auflösung von 1024x1024 Pixeln, damit die Vorlagen besser bearbeitet werden können.
-Die TGAs für das Spiel habe ich immer in einer Auflösung von 512x512 Pixeln gespeichert, um Speicherplatz zu sparen.
+1. **Resolution**: The template has a resolution of 1024x1024 pixels so that the templates can be edited better.
+I have always saved the TGAs for the game in a resolution of 512x512 pixels to save memory space.
-   - Du kannst die Auflösung aber auch bei 1024x1024 belassen.
+   - You can also leave the resolution at 1024x1024.
-2. **Farben und Schatten**: Die Rahmen und Schatten sind in der Vorlage schwarz, damit du eine bessere Übersicht hast.
-Beim Speichern habe ich die Farben für diese Texturen invertiert, sodass sie auch weiß sind.
-Dies ist notwendig, damit du die Farben im Spiel einstellen kannst.
-Eine schwarze Textur kann nicht eingefärbt werden, sie bleibt immer schwarz.
+2. **Colors and shadows**: The frames and shadows are black in the template so that you have a better overview.
+When saving, I inverted the colors for these textures so that they are also white.
+This is necessary so that you can adjust the colors in the game.
+A black texture cannot be colored, it always remains black.
-3. **Portrait-Bereich**: Der Abschnitt für dein Portrait sollte ungefähr so groß sein wie der grüne Bereich.
+3. **Portrait area**: The section for your portrait should be about the same size as the green area.

-Viel Spaß beim Erstellen deiner eigenen Texturen! 😊
+Have fun creating your own textures! 😊